denten-books/plain-text/4-chapter.md

 > one says also 'I think with my pen' and this localization is at least as good
 > [@wittgenstein_blue_1965, 116].

-In refusing to resolve the tension between functional (and behaviorist) and formal (and structuralist) accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement between innate mental structures their external, media-bound representations.
+In refusing to resolve the tension between functional (or behaviorist) and formal (or structuralist) accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement between innate mental structures their external, media-bound representations.
 Although Wittgenstein does not see it in these terms, reading and writing for him happens at the interface of mental and physical boundaries.
-Reading and writing proper, involve a measure of correspondence between mind states and paper-and-ink states.
+Reading and writing proper involve a measure of correspondence between mind states and paper-and-ink states.

 To have read a book involves facility with the text: in the way its structure